MrPrince419/MrPrince419/README.md

 # Hi, I'm Prince! 👋

 Welcome to my GitHub profile!
 I'm a data analytics and business automation enthusiast.
 I enjoy visualizing data, creating dashboards and tools to drive data driven decisions and solutions.
+I’m actively job hunting, even if there’s a small chance I’m a fit, don’t hesitate to reach out!
 ## About Me 🎯
 - 🎓 BSc.
 Computer Science at Algoma University
 - 🌱 Learning Business Automation and Data Analytics